kwngptrl/FEM-tip-calculator-app-main/README.md

     border: 3px solid red;
 }
 ```
-I le

 ### Continued development

-This is pretty much done.
-I could refactor the code some more, but I think it's good enough.
-I urge anyone to go ahead and play with it both using keyboard navigation and mouse.
+I think I could refactor the code some more, but I think it's good enough.
+I urge anyone to go ahead and play with it both using keyboard navigation,  mouse, or on a smartphone.
+If anyone has ideas on improving the JS I'm all ears.

 ### Useful resources

-- [HTML5 Form Validation With the “pattern” Attribute](https://webdesign.tutsplus.com/html5-form-validation-with-the-pattern-attribute--cms-25145t) - This is an interesting read, although I did not apply much of what was writen.
+- [HTML5 Form Validation With the “pattern” Attribute](https://webdesign.tutsplus.com/html5-form-validation-with-the-pattern-attribute--cms-25145t) - This is an interesting read, although I did not apply much of what was written.
 - [Radio Group Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/radio/#keyboard_interaction) - An article discussing the keyboard behavior of radiobuttons.

 ## Author